WebCoder49/code-input/README.md

   );
 </script>
 ```

+To see a full list of plugins and their functions, please see [plugins/README.md](./plugins/README.md).

 ### Using the component
 Now that you have registered a template, you can use the custom `<code-input>` element in HTML.
 If you have more than one template registered, you need to add the template name as the `template` attribute.
 With the element, using the `lang` attribute will add a `language-{value}` class to the `pre code` block.
 You can now use HTML attributes and events to make your element as simple or interactive as you like!